 Concerns Regarding The Use of Insulin

-This protocol seem to have worked very well for the publisher of it, but it actually ended in leaving him with quite a resistance to insulin, at least temporary.
+This protocol seems to have worked very well for the publisher of it, but it actually ended in leaving him with quite a resistance to it, at least temporary.
 People who tried his method also claimed that this provided good results, but ended with giving them temporary resistance to insulin.
 Although this problem was not very serious, it was neither too optimal.
-However, this program has never became too popular and there are two possible causes for this:
+However, this program has never become too popular and there are two possible causes for this:

-- Larger amounts of insulin are not able to be properly balanced, especially when there exists a retaining insulin sensitivity
+- Larger amounts of it are not able to be properly balanced, especially when there exists a retaining insulin sensitivity.

 The problem with the balance in this program is that once the insulin dosage is increased during the cycle, the user’s body adapts to it and it slowly becomes resistant to insulin.
 This fact is quite bad in this program, as far as it defeats the main purpose of the program.

 It has been said that is not necessary to use insulin during a cutting cycle.
 There are people claiming that it is better to leave insulin out during a cutting cycle.
-Read a long debate here - one of the authority bodybuilding board -to find out what else insulin users think about it.
+Read a long debate here - one of the authority bodybuilding board-to find out what else it users think about it.

 Let's go further.
-Insulin is not necessarily recommended for those who aim to achieve specific goals with their cutting cycles.
+It is not necessarily recommended for those who aim to achieve specific goals with their cutting cycles.
 However, this method can also be relatively effective and therefore it can bring amazing results to those using it.
-The most important is to moderate the insulin dose so that it will reduce the boost of insulin to gains, which in a good steroid cycle would result in good achievements.
+The most important is to moderate the dose so that it will reduce the boost of insulin to gains.
+This is a good steroid cycle would result in good achievements.

 Those who wish to use insulin in their cutting cycle should follow the next advice:

-- Build to 6 IU if desired, but only if you stay strictly ketogenic, which means you don’t consume more than 30g of carbs per day
+- Build to 6 IU if desired, but only if you stay strictly ketogenic.
+That means you don’t consume more than 30g of carbs per day.

 - Build to 8 IU if you wish to allow a bit more carbs per day